|

 FAN-BLOODY-TASTIC.

 Mike you have delivered not a Good book, but a Great book.
+Well

-With Your Mind" to my friends and co.
+Your Mind" to my friends and co.
+I particularly liked the

-I particularly liked the Red Ribbon page marker, classy, and can
+Red Ribbon page marker, classy, and can see it now...... in years

-see it now...... in years to come, groups of people reading from
+to come, groups of people reading from your book , ".....

-your book , "..... brethren, please open todays reading from
+brethren, please open todays reading from Chapter Ten , Page 149.

-Chapter Ten , Page 149.
-From the gospel according to St.Mike of
+From the gospel according to St.Mike of Maximum Illusion...."

-Maximum Illusion...."
-OK, well maybe not, but the book sure
+OK, well maybe not, but the book sure looks the money.
+In

-looks the money.
-In all, well done.
+all, well done.

-GD - Sydney |
+- Sydney |

 |